craigeddy/FontSizer/README.md

 - CodeLensCategory changes by 1

 ### Change Environment Font Size
-Each time the respective Editor increase font size or decrese font size command is invoked the environment font size is changed by 2.
+Each time the respective Editor increase font size or decrease font size command is invoked the environment font size is changed by 2.

 For cloning and building this project yourself, make sure to install the